-An authorized representative applying on behalf of a resident of a drug or alcohol treatment center, or a group living arrangement (GLA) (3.2.1.5 GROUP LIVING ARRANGEMENT), is responsible and liable for any FoodShare overpayments to the member due to misrepresentation or IPV which the authorized representative knowingly commits in the certification of treatment centers, GLA residents, or individual representatives.
+An authorized representative applying on behalf of a resident of a drug or alcohol treatment center, or a group living arrangement (GLA) (see SECTION 3.2.1.5 GROUP LIVING ARRANGEMENT), is responsible and liable for any FoodShare overpayments to the member due to misrepresentation or IPV which the authorized representative knowingly commits in the certification of treatment centers, GLA residents, or individual representatives.

 Susan is receiving FoodShare, and her 21-year-old daughter Jane lives with her.
-Because Jane is Susan's Example daughter, she must be included in the FoodShare determination with her mother ( 2 3.3.1.3 RELATIONSHIP RULES), but the agency failed to include her.
+Because Jane is Susan's Example | daughter, she must be included in the FoodShare determination with her mother (see SECTION 3.3.1.3 RELATIONSHIP RULES), but the agency failed to include her.
 The overpayment must be calculated using Jane's income and information.
 Both Jane and Susan are liable for the overpayment.

-Ellen is receiving FoodShare for herself and her two children but does not report that the father of the Example children lives in the home.
-The father has earned income, which causes an overpayment of bene The father must be and should have been added to the case (3.3.1.3 RELATIONSHIP RULES) as The father must be and should have been added to the case (3.3.1.3 RELATIONSHIP RULES) as if the change was reported timely.
+Ellen is receiving FoodShare for herself and her two children but does not report that the father of the children lives in the home.
+The father has earned income, which causes an overpayment of benefits.
+The father must be and should have been added to the case (see SECTION 3.3.1.3 RELATIONSHIP RULES) as if the change was reported timely.
 He is equally liable for the overpayment of FoodShare benefits.